How to Find Business Bottlenecks in a Small Business

 Do not try to redesign everything at once.
 Choose the bottleneck that creates the biggest delay, cost, customer issue or owner interruption.
 Then test a practical change: a template, rule, checklist, handover point, clearer owner or better report.

 Measure whether the delay, rework or interruptions reduce.
 If they do, move to the next bottleneck.
+If they do not, the visible delay may have been a symptom rather than the real constraint.

 FAQs